tevko/vets-website/content/pages/health-care/after-you-apply.md

 #### What if I need to update my personal information?

-To update your personal information, such as income, address, and insurance, fill out a Health Benefits Update Form (VA Form 10-10EZR).
-[Download VA Form 10-10EZR](https://www.va.gov/vaforms/medical/pdf/vha-10-10ezr-fill.pdf).
+To update your personal information, such as income, address, and insurance, fill out a Health Benefits Update Form (VA Form 10-10EZR). <br> [Download VA Form 10-10EZR](https://www.va.gov/vaforms/medical/pdf/vha-10-10ezr-fill.pdf).

 Mail this form and any supporting materials to: